 Know Your Customer procedures (or KYC, as they are known) are a legal obligation online casinos have to meet to ensure that their services are not being used for any criminal activity.
 Read on to learn more about what these procedures look like and how they affect you.

 Let’s set the scene.
 You’re busy spinning away, the slots whizzing before your eyes when ding ding ding!
 A win!
 Once your heart stops racing and you’ve finished your happy dance, you double-check that you have met all the wagering requirements and any other stipulations (because you are a conscientious casino player and have read the terms and conditions), and you’re good to go!
 The next step is to request a withdrawal of your winnings.

-Online casinos see a lot of financial activity every day.
+Online casinos and gambling websites see a lot of financial activity every day.
 This is, it can be argued, in the very nature of their service.
 Players make deposits, play casino games, and withdraw winnings.
 That means plenty of transactions taking place daily.